 - Large Bowl – You will need a large bowl to house four chicken breasts in a buttermilk soak.

 - Ziptop Bag – The chicken breasts will go straight from the buttermilk to a ziptop bag, helping to eliminate mess and making the dredging process a breeze.
-Make sure you buy the gallon-sized bags so you can easily fit all of the chicken breasts and have room to shake them around.
+Make sure you buy the gallon-sized bags so you have room to shake things around.

 - Large Skillet – Cast iron skillets are well-known for being even distributors of heat, and for this reason, are an excellent choice for making Fried Chicken Breasts.
 You could also use an enameled cast-iron Dutch oven or a large, sturdy fry pan.